 In addition, the study focuses on the characteristics of social-tech entrepreneurs, governance structure of impact ventures and composition of their leadership teams.
 The study will gather ample data to test existing hypotheses and explore additional research questions that help shape our understanding of this emerging field.

 Prof. Benjamin Gidron

 Benjamin currently serves as the Head of the Research Authority at the College of Management Academic Studies.
 He is a professor emeritus of the Guilford Glazer Faculty of Management at Ben Gurion University, where he studied the Israeli third/nonprofit sector.
 He established and managed for 12 years the Israeli Center for Third sector Research (ICTR).
 He also served as the Founding President (1992-96) of the International Society of Third sector Research (ISTR).
-Since his retirement from BGU (2010) he studies the field of social enterprises in Israel and in comparative manner, published three books on that subject and a fourth is forthcoming.
+Since his retirement from BGU (2010) he studies the field of social enterprises in Israel, published three books on that subject and a fourth is forthcoming.
 During his academic career he led or was a part in eight comparative studies.